-Once your eyes are dilated, you will be seated in front of the OCT machine and will rest your head on a support to keep it motionless.
+You will be seated in front of the OCT machine and will rest your head on a support to keep it motionless.
 The equipment will then scan your eye without touching it.
-Scanning takes about 10 to 15 minutes.
-Afterwards, your eyes may be sensitive to light for several hours from being dilated.
+Scanning takes about 5 to 10 minutes.
+If your eyes were dilated, they may be sensitive to light for several hours after the exam.

 Next Page: What conditions can OCT help to diagnose?